 Strings To Numbers: Data Type Conversion

-When attempting to add number data types to numbers stored as strings, beware that your script will produce surprising results unless you first do a little data type conversion.
-An example of this all too common mistake made by newcomers is when attempting to add numbers which came from form fields.
+When attempting to add number data types to numbers stored as strings, your script will produce baffling results if you forget to first convert the string data to numbers.
+One example of this common mistake is when attempting to add numbers which came from form fields.
+The mistake is forgetting that form field values are string data types, not number data types.

-As you know from the first strings lesson, form field values are strings.
-Since the arithmetic operator is the same symbol as the string operator, and one of the operands is a string value, the interpreter must make a decision as to how to evaluate the expression.
+Since the arithmetic operator (+) is the same symbol as the string operator (+), when one of the operands is a string value, the JavaScript engine will only evaluate the expression as a string, concatenating the number to the string.

 2 + 2 // result is 4